Get the FREE one-click dictionary software for Windows

 Derived forms: reactions

-Type of: activity, bodily function, bodily process, body process, chemical action, chemical change, chemical process, conservatism, conservativism, force, idea, opposition, resistance, response, thought
+Type of: activity, bodily function, bodily process, body process, chemical action, chemical change, chemical process, conservatism, conservativism, force, idea, opposition, reception, resistance, response, thought

 Encyclopedia: Reaction